emacadie/groovy-validator/README.md

 }
 ```

 It's clean, and has no getters and setters.
 But what I do not like is there is no validation for your data.
 What if you want your String to be between 10 and 20 characters?
 What if you want your int field to be more than 100?
+And what's to stop some dingo from trying to create a book object with less than 0 pages?

 So I made some annotations that can do some validation for you.